open-sauced/docs/docs/opensauced-guides/students-guide/students-guide.md

 Within the repositories dashboard, you can view the following metrics, which are over a period of thirty days by default:

-- **Pull Requests**: This includes the total opened and merged pull requests for the repositories included in your workspace, as well as the velocity of pull requests being merged.
+- **Pull Requests**: This includes the total number of opened and merged pull requests for the repositories in your workspace and the velocity of pull requests being merged.
 - **Issues**: This includes the total opened and closed issues for the repositories included in your workspace, as well as the velocity of issues being closed.
 - **Engagement**: This includes the total stars, forks, and activity ratio for the repositories included in your workspace.